-The definition of an engaged workforce.
-During a visit to NASA in 1962, President John F. Kennedy noticed a janitor carrying a broom.
+To answer the question “What is employee engagement?” let’s turn to the famous visit President John F Kennedy made to NASA in 1962.
+During his time there he noticed a janitor carrying a broom.
 He interrupted his tour, walked over to the man and said:

 The Jainitor replied:

-Employee engagement flows from the top to the bottom of an organisation, goals are achieved if everyone involved is aware and invested in the goal.
+Employee engagement flows from the top to the bottom of an organisation, goals are achieved if everyone involved is aware and invested in them.

 Employee engagement goes beyond social activities and events.
 Engaged employees understand their role and how important they are to achieving a company’s goals.
 They want to come to work, they know what is expected of them and how vital their role is in the overall picture.

 it is about your employees feeling pride and loyalty working for your organisation, being a great advocate of the organisation to its clients and going the extra mile to finish a piece of work.

 70% of employees do not consider themselves very engaged.